Rosthwaite Fell: Topography

 Rosthwaite Fell reaches a height of 612 m at its highest point, which is commonly known as Rosthwaite Cam.
 It also has a subsidiary top, Bessyboot (550 m), which lies 800 m north of the main summit.
 Alfred Wainwright took Bessyboot as the summit of the fell for his Pictorial Guide to the Lakeland Fells.
 Dovenest Crag, which lies 500 m south west of the summit, is generally considered to be a part of Glaramara and is covered in that article.

 The fell's boundaries are clearly defined to the north, west and east by valleys and streams.
 The western side falls to Borrowdale and the infant River Derwent, the eastern flank descends to the Langstrath valley and its beck while the northern slopes go down to the Stonethwaite valley.
 To the south, Rosthwaite Fell is linked to the higher and better known fell of Glaramara by a marshy and undulating ridge which goes over several subsidiary tops on the way.

-Rosthwaite Fell is craggy and steep on the three sides that descend to valleys and there is no simple and appealing route of ascent.
-This, combined with the fact that there are many more attractive climbs in the area, makes the fell a quiet and unfrequented place.
+Rosthwaite Fell features steep, craggy terrain on the three sides facing the surrounding valleys, with no straightforward ascent route.
+The area contains multiple alternative climbing paths, this specific fell generally sees low visitor traffic and remains relatively isolated.